 Most people who exercise fall in the 3–5 day moderate exercise range.

-The Calorie Calculator is upgraded to the Calorie/BMR Calculator where you can see your BMR along with how many Calories you require to gain, maintain, or lose weight.
+The Calorie Calculator is upgraded to Calorie Calculator Pro where you can see your BMR along with how many Calories you require to gain, maintain, or lose weight.
 Premium Features →

 This calculator gives you the suggested caloric and macronutrient intake on your workout days and rest days based on the Calorie Calculator's result.

 Having different intakes on your workout and rest days optimize caloric partitioning.